 Follow the steps above to generate icons and place them in the appropriate folder for your SDK.

 To add non-default icons, you must name them something other than the default names specified above.
 For instance, you may name one

 If you've followed the above steps for creating default icons, and have updated your app, you'll be able to reference those icons when you send a notification.
 To send a notification with an icon, within New Message open Android Options, and specify the icon to use.

 Do not add the file extension when referencing the icon file.
 For instance, in the below example the file is referenced as

 With Large Notification Icons, you can also supply a URL where the icon will be displayed from.

 REST API - Instead of sending via the dashboard, you can send notifications with icons in the REST API by using the appropriate parameter and file extension depending on your platform (see more in Create notification REST API docs).

-Android 5.0+ enforces your icon to only be white and transparent however it still allows tinting on the notification shown in the shade.
+Android 5.0+ enforces your icon to only be white and transparent however it still allows tinting on the notification shown in the shade, known as the "accent color".
 (The status bar icon color will still be unaffected)

 - To set a default color add the following line to your

 <!-- Example: Sets all OneSignal notification's accent color to Green by default. --> <!-- Color format is in ARGB. --> <meta-data android:name="com.onesignal.NotificationAccentColor.DEFAULT" android:value="FF00FF00" />